Regret-Optimal Federated Transfer Learning for Kernel Regression with Applications in American Option Pricing: Introduction

 \subsection{Related Work}

 Examples of $f_\theta$ of the form \eqref{eq:FRKR} include extreme learning machine \citep{gonon2020risk,gonon2022approximation,ghorbani2022linearized,MeiMontanari_CommPaAMath_2022__DoubleDescent} or any finite-rank kernel ridge regressor (fKRR) \citep{Amini_2021_EJS_SpectrallyTruncatedKernel,amini2022target}.
-Random feature models, and finite-rank ridge regressors, are typical in contemporary quantitative finance \citep{gonon2021random,herrera2023optimal} or reservoir computing \citep{cuchiero2021discrete}, where it is favourable to rapidly deploy a deep learning model due to time or computing-power limitations/constraints.
+Random feature models, and finite-rank ridge regressors, are typical in contemporary quantitative finance \citep{gonon2021random,herrera2023optimal} or reservoir computing \citep{cuchiero2021discrete}, where it is favourable to rapidly deploy a deep learning model due to time or computing-power limitations/constraints~\citep{compagnoni2023effectiveness}.
 Finite-rank kernel ridge regressors are also typical in the setting of standard transfer \citep{howard2018universal} and multi-task learning \citep{ren2018cross,jia2019leveraging} pipelines where one often has a pre-trained deep neural network model and, for any novel task, the user freezes the hidden layers in the deep neural network model and only fine-tunes/trains the deep neural network's final linear layer.
-This is useful, since the hidden layers of most deep neural network architectures are known to process general, cruder features and the final layer of any such model captures finer, task-specific features \citep{zeiler2014visualizing,yosinski2014transferable}.
+This is useful since the hidden layers of most deep neural network architectures are known to process general, cruder features, and the final layer of any such model decodes these features in a task-specific manner~\citep{zeiler2014visualizing,yosinski2014transferable}.